Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic

 \subsection{Challenges in SAFE mode tracking}

-While the MAC offers a simple and effective tool for mode tracking, its success critically depends on the behaviour of eigenvectors as $k$ varies.
-In SAFE dispersion analysis, three phenomena can jeopardise the tracking: mode crossing, mode veering, and mode degeneracy.
-To understand their influence, it is instructive to examine a reduced two‑degree‑of‑freedom model that captures the essential interaction between two nearly coincident modes.
+While the MAC provides a simple tracking tool, its success depends sensitively on the eigenvector evolution with $k$.
+Mode crossing, veering, and degeneracy can all cause misidentification.
+Their essential interaction is captured by a reduced two‑mode model.